crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/rockmandashs-top-anime-of-2018-1831409565/index.md

 **Plot Summary: **In a not-so-distant future, an exoskeleton-enhanced form of boxing named Megaloboxing has become the most popular sport.
 Joe, a young fighter, dreams of becoming champion yet is stuck with a deadbeat trainer throwing underground matches for petty cash.
 Everything changes when he meets Yuri, the Megalonia Champion, and is motivated to find out what it takes to become number one. *- Plot Summary from *[*The 11 Anime of Spring 2018 You Should Be Watching*](https://anitay.kinja.com/the-11-anime-of-spring-2018-you-should-be-watching-1826001138)* article*

 **Justification and Thoughts: ***Megalo Box* is a really special anime.
 I’m a sucker for the 90's action anime that were serious when it comes to style and presentation and this is a show that harkens back to that era.
-With it’s throwback presentation, thrilling start and easily the best soundtrack this year with it’s adrenaline pumping beats and amazing insert rap songs that I listened through throughout the season<!-- --> , *Megalo Box *will stand easily as one of my favorites.
-The first few episodes absolutely gripped me, and the show never really let go<!-- --> .
+With it’s throwback presentation, thrilling start and easily the best soundtrack this year with it’s adrenaline pumping beats and amazing insert rap songs that I listened through throughout the season , *Megalo Box *will stand easily as one of my favorites.
+The first few episodes absolutely gripped me, and the show never really let go .
 It’s a fantastic and thoroughly enjoyable ride as a show with engaging characters, and amazing fights, standing as one of the best of the year.

 ***